 Your support is critical as this election season is about the public’s interest over self-interest.
 I also have legislative and government experience working across the aisle as needed to support effective policies for our Commonwealth.
 As a Navy veteran, I understand the importance of public service.

-COVID-19 has presented us with political, economic and social challenges.
+COVID-19 presents us with political, economic, and social challenges.
 I see this as a time of rebuilding and, in some instances, redefinition.
 Every day questions will require well thought out solutions.
 Jobs and economic recovery, fair 2020 elections, federal financial assistance to Kentucky and a more just society are top priorities.

 When the dust settles, the road ahead depends on the public and private sectors working effectively.
 Government can help people improve their lives through education, accessible healthcare, infrastructure investment and a clean environment balanced with businesses providing jobs, economic growth, and innovation.
 I believe Kentuckians want to elect problem solvers with a vision of a stronger future.